Written by Mike Russo, CSP | January 26, 2024

 Safety Reporting and Investigation

 An optimized SMS allows for easy incident reporting and fast and efficient investigations following an incident or injury.
 Following an injury, the most important initial steps include assessment and first-aid treatment.
 Safety managers often struggle to obtain timely incident investigations following an injury.
-With the use of onsite telemedicine, the facts surrounding the mechanism of injury and circumstances are captured and memorialized by a licensed clinician using an electronic medical records system.
+By leveraging onsite employee health initiatives and telemedicine, the facts surrounding the mechanism of injury and circumstances are captured and memorialized by a licensed clinician using an electronic medical records system.
 Capturing these facts as closely as possible to the time of the incident is paramount.
 This is because, as time goes on, memories fade and facts or circumstances can be forgotten.

 Education and Training